kiquetal/lpi-certificate/lpi-part1/Chapter-one-annotations.md

     grep [options] regexp [source]

+##### Glossary of regular expressions

+    * Bracket Expressions
+    Characters enclosed in square brackets([]) constitute bracket expressions, which match any one character within the brackets.
+For instance, the regular expression b[aeiou]g

+    * Range Expressions
+    A range expression is a variant of a bracket expression.
+Instead of listing every character that matches,range expressions list the start and end points separated by dash (-) a[2-4]z

+    * Any single character
+    The dot represents any single character except a newline.
+For instance,a.z matches `a2z,abz,aQz`

+    *Start and End of Line.
+    Tha carat(^) represents the start of line, and a dollar sign($) denotes the end of a line.

+    *Repetition Operators.
+    A full or partial regular expression may be followed by a special symbol to denote how many times a matching item must exist.

+    *Multiple Posible Strings
+    The vertical bars(|) separates two possible matches; for instance, car | truck matches either car or truck

+    *Parenthesis
+    Ordinary parenthesis surround expressions.

+    *Escaping
+    If you want to match one of the special characters, such a dot, you must `escape` it,that is precede it with backslah`(\)`

 #### Sed

     Directly modifies a file's content, sending the changed file to standard output.
 It syntax is